 The EU AI Act gives affected individuals also the right to challenge the decisions made by algorithms and have them reviewed by data scientists of the responsible organizations.

-AI systems that will be classified as high-risk can still be used and developed, as long as they fulfill the proposed requirements.
+AI systems that will be classified as high-risk can still be used and developed, as long as they fulfil the proposed requirements.
 This includes a “conformity assessment” (or audit) to ensure that the developed AI system complies with the EU AI Act, which must be repeated when large modifications to the system are made.

 It will also be mandatory to monitor the risk and quality of the system while it is in use, which includes: